gregorykemp/gregorykemp/gkemp_resume_2020.md

 ### Senior Staff Engineer, Atom CPU Development Group, Intel, Austin, Texas (Jan.
 2010 - May 2016)
 * Led teams (8 to 15 engineers) to complete design verification on arithmetic execution units and the memory subsystem across 5 generations of Atom CPUs.
 Drove acceptance, test planning, test bench development, and test writing for assigned areas.
 Arithmetic units had zero escapes to silicon.
 No coherency bugs escaped to lab.
 * Served as team's leading Specman expert, guiding test bench development and architecture.
 Led team's effort to migrate towards UVM and SystemVerilog test benches.
-* Developed FV environment able to compile entire Atom� CPU core in JasperGold engine and prove assertions embedded in the design.
+* Developed FV environment able to compile entire Atom CPU core in JasperGold engine and prove assertions embedded in the design.
 Developed regression automation to detect new counterexamples.
 * Collaborated to develop functional coverage methodology using SV coverage constructs that greatly reduced the effort required close the DV effort, saving $2.5M in engineer development costs.

 ### Staff Engineer, Atom and SoC Development Group, Intel, Austin, Texas (Jan.
 2005 to Jan.
 2010)